altwalker/altwalker/README.md

 # AltWalker

 AltWalker is an open source, Model-Based Testing framework.
+Write your tests in Python or C# and use GraphWalker to generate a path through your model.

+Read the documentation on https://altom.gitlab.io/altwalker/altwalker.

 ## Table of Contents